 Driving at night is a situation that should be approached with special attention.
 Drivers must never underestimate the precarious nature of night time driving.
 Although you should not be afraid to drive at night, you should respect the increased level of danger of nighttime driving.
 The following tips will assist you in making your after-dark drive safer.

-Before driving a vehicle at night for the first time, make certain that you know how the headlights and high beams of that particular model are operated.
+Before driving at night for the first time, make certain that you know how the headlights and high beams are operated.
 The vehicle’s owner’s manual will have information about where the apparatus to turn the lights on and off is located, as well as instructions on how to use the vehicle’s high beams.
 Also locate the vehicle’s cabin lights.
 Although you should never turn these on while driving, it is a good idea to know where they are located in case of an emergency.

 When you drive at night, you will notice that all street signs are reflective.
 While you should not have any difficulty seeing street signs and road markers, you may have to pay special attention if you are driving in an unfamiliar area.

-In general, it is best to lower your speed when driving at night.
-Even with headlights, it will be more difficult to see what is ahead of you on the road at nighttime.
+It is best to lower your speed when driving at night.
+Even with headlights, it will be more difficult to see what is ahead of you on the road at night time.
 Because your reaction time is slower than it is in daylight, a lower speed is prudent when driving at night.